-EAST CVAN delivers collaborative projects with visual arts organisations, artists and curators from across the eastern region.
-We explore new ways of working together to support and build on the region’s diverse and exciting range of activity, delivering projects that support artists and the arts infrastructure.
+ECVAN delivers collaborative projects with visual arts organisations, artists and curators from across the eastern region.
+We explore new ways of working together to build on the region’s diverse and exciting range of activity, delivering projects that support artists and the arts infrastructure.

-To date EAST CVAN has achieved a successful programme of; exhibitions, events, public talks, training workshops, support for organisations to exhibit at Art Fairs, staff development opportunities, knowledge sharing events, and the production of a print portfolio supported by a network of patrons and region wide events that included opportunities to purchase artworks, and become immersed in a wealth of new and challenging experiences.
+To date ECVAN has achieved a successful programme of; exhibitions, events, public talks, training workshops, staff development opportunities, knowledge sharing events, and the production of a print portfolio in 2011 supported by a network of patrons and region wide events.
 To find out more about the Eastern Pavilions Print Portfolio visit www.easternpavilions.org

-EAST CVAN is co-ordinated by Wysing Arts Centre
+ECVAN is chaired and co-ordinated by Wysing Arts Centre

 Images: Allen Ruppersberg, Questions & Answers no.1, Focal Point Gallery.
 Photo: Mark Blower; Space-Time: The Future 2014, Wysing Arts Centre.
 Photo: Mike Cameron; Space-Time: The Future 2014, Wysing Arts Centre.
 Photo: Mike Cameron; Futurecamp 2014, Wsying Arts Centre.
 Photo: Donna Lynas